cheesecakeproject/wonderland-cli/README.md

 ---

+## 📚 Command Reference

+See [COMMAND.md](https://github.com/cheesecakeproject/wonderland-cli/blob/main/COMMAND.md) for a complete list of all commands, what they do, and usage examples.

+---

 ## 📖 Full Manual

-See [HOWTOUSE.md](./HOWTOUSE.md) for a complete user & developer guide, including setup, features, advanced usage, open-source logic, and troubleshooting.
+See [HOWTOUSE.md](https://github.com/cheesecakeproject/wonderland-cli/blob/main/HOWTOUSE.md) for a complete user & developer guide, including setup, features, advanced usage, open-source logic, and troubleshooting.

 ---